 Should you receive a Bylaw Enforcement Notice (BEN) you will have up to 14 days to either pay a reduced penalty or dispute the Notice.
 After 14 days, disputing a Notice will not be an option and the regular penalty will apply.
 If Notices remain unpaid, a late penalty will be assessed.

-Those who chose to dispute the Notice may do so by contacting the District (by phone, fax, email or in person) within 14 days of issuance.
 The disputant will then be contacted by a Screening Officer who will review the case and, if appropriate, cancel the Notice.
 If the Notice is not cancelled, it will be forwarded to the Adjudicator, or paid, whichever the disputant chooses.